 Free School Meals for All Mason Students

 Beginning, September 21, 2020, all students will have access to free meals daily.
 The USDA has extended waivers that allow Mason City Schools to offer one free breakfast meal and one free lunch meal on each school day under the Seamless Summer Option program.
-USDA announced that free meals will be available through December 31, 2020, until federal funds are no longer available.
+USDA announced that free meals will be available until the last day of school unless federal funds are no longer available.

 Free meals must meet the criteria as set forth for a reimbursable meal under USDA guidelines.
 Lunch at no cost consists of 5 components:

 Note: Extra entrée items, milk, beverages, additional fruits/vegetables, and a la carte may still be purchased from your student’s meal account.

 Families are encouraged to submit free and reduced meal applications to ensure that they continue on the free and reduced meal program when this USDA waiver ends.
 Approval for the free and reduced meal program is still required for Mason City Schools instructional fee waivers.
 Click here for a free and reduced meal application.